The Newton-Raphson Method

 \[f(x) = f(x_0) + f^\prime(x_0)(x-x_0) + \frac{1}{2}f^{\prime\prime}(x_0)(x-x_0)^2 + \ldots\]

-And, if we remain close to \(x_0\), where the higher order terms in \((x-x_0)\) are small, we have the approximation that
+If we remain close to \(x_0\), where the higher-order terms in \((x-x_0)\) are small, we can truncate this series after the quadratic term:

 \[f(x) \approx f(x_0) + f^\prime(x_0)(x-x_0) + \frac{1}{2}f^{\prime\prime}(x_0)(x-x_0)^2\]